 The fair value of cash is measured based on level 1 inputs of the fair value hierarchy.
-The estimated fair value of financial liabilities is equal to their carrying values due to the short-term nature of these instruments.
+The estimated fair value of accounts payable and accrued liabilities due to related party (current) and loan payable to related party is equal to their carrying values due to the short-term nature of these instruments.